-This section describes the scope of the Livingstone Online digital collection and enumerates the various methods available for encountering this collection.
+This page describes the scope of the Livingstone Online digital collection and enumerates the various methods available for encountering this collection.

 Livingstone Online offers a critically-mediated encounter with the literary and visual legacy of David Livingstone.
 At the heart of our mission lies our digital collection, which consists of images, transcriptions, and individual item records (i.e., metadata) for a broad range of literary and material artifacts produced by Livingstone or related to his travels and legacy.